-AMES, Iowa – May 9, 2017 – The Iowa Department of Transportation presented the Iowa Transportation Commission (Commission) with the draft Fiscal Year 2018-2022 Iowa Transportation Improvement Program (Program) at its meeting today.
-The Program reflects Iowa’s multimodal transportation system through inclusion of investments in aviation, transit, railroads, trails, and highways.
+AMES, Iowa – May 8, 2018 – The Iowa Department of Transportation presented the Iowa Transportation Commission (Commission) with the draft Fiscal Year 2019-2023 Iowa Transportation Improvement Program (Program) at its meeting today.
+The Program documents investments in Iowa’s multimodal transportation system covering aviation, public transit, railroads, trails, and highways.
 The Commission and the Iowa DOT remain committed to providing modern, safe, and efficient transportation services to the public.

-The draft Program is posted and available for public comment on the Iowa DOT's website www.iowadot.gov/program_management/five_year.html.
-The Commission is currently scheduled to consider approval of the Program at its meeting in Coralville to be held June 13.
+The draft Program is posted and available for public comment on the Iowa DOT's website https://www.iowadot.gov/program_management/five_year.html.
+The Commission is currently scheduled to consider approval of the Program at its meeting in Des Moines to be held June 12.

-This Program continues to advance investment of funding to improve state roads and bridges.
-These advances are possible due to additional revenue authorized by Senate File 257 and signed into law by Governor Terry E. Branstad on Feb.
-25, 2015.
-As directed by the legislation, 100 percent of the additional revenue allocated to the Iowa DOT will be spent on critical road and bridge construction projects.
-These critical projects address pavement, bridge, and safety needs and also provide the necessary transportation infrastructure to lower transportation costs and support Iowa’s growing economy.
-A list of projects able to be funded due to Senate File 257 is included in the highway section of the Program.
+This Program continues to reflect the additional projects that are possible because of the fuel tax increase implemented in 2015.
+As directed by the legislation, 100 percent of the additional revenue allocated to the Iowa DOT will be spent on road and bridge projects that are critical to maintain Iowa’s transportation infrastructure and create opportunities for expanded economic activity.
+A list of projects able to be funded due to the funding increase is included in the highway section of the Program.

 A major component of the Program is the highway program that documents programmed investments in the Primary Highway System for the next five years.
-For FY 2018-2022, approximately $3.5 billion is forecast to be available for highway right of way and construction.
+For FY 2019-2023, approximately $3.4 billion is forecast to be available for highway right of way and construction.
 The Commission continues to maintain a balance between rural and urban investment with approximately 55 percent of the $3.4 billion Program being invested in rural areas.

 The Commission and Iowa DOT continue to recognize the critical importance of an effective and efficient interstate highway system.
 The interstate highways connect all transportation systems in Iowa and facilitate major freight movements that deliver Iowa products to world marketplaces.
 The highway section includes significant interstate investments on I-29 in Sioux City, the I-74 Mississippi River Bridge replacement in Bettendorf, and the I-80/I-29 system in Council Bluffs.
 Along with these important interstate projects, we continue to make improvements to important non-interstate corridors, including U.S. 30 in Tama, Benton, and Linn Counties, U.S. 52 in Dubuque County, U.S 61 in Des Moines County, and U.S. 63 in Wapello County.
 In addition, by the end of this calendar year, the four-lane construction of U.S. 20 in western Iowa is expected to be complete.
 Portions of these investments address stewardship needs.

 Additional capacity and system enhancement projects

 Another highway programming objective is developing and constructing capacity and system enhancement projects.
-The Commission was able to add construction for four-lane improvements to U.S. 61 in Des Moines and Louisa counties from north of Mediapolis to 1 mile north of Iowa 210.
+The Commission was able to add construction for six-lane improvements to I-35 in Polk and Story Counties from NE 36th Street in Ankeny to north of Iowa 210.

 The Commission was also able to add several significant small and medium sized projects that address safety and condition needs.
 These projects include the following.